canonical/checkbox/checkbox-ng/docs/author/intro.rst

  * ``Vagrantfile`` -- A Vagrant configuration file

 Let's say I want to write a test to ensure that the ubuntu user exists in ``/etc/passwd``.
-You need to remove any existing CheckBox provider packages, lest they interfere with your new or modified tests.
-The ``setup.py`` script will set up a PlainBox development environment for you.
+You need to remove any existing Checkbox provider packages, lest they interfere with your new or modified tests.
+The ``setup.py`` script will set up a Plainbox development environment for you.

 We can write a simple job here, then add a requirement, perhaps a dependency, then a script in the directory.
 Note that scripts can be anything that's executable, we usually prefer either shell or Python but anything goes.

-PlainBox will supply two environment variables, ``PLAINBOX_PROVIDER_DATA`` and ``SHARE``, we usually try to use them in the job description only, not in the scripts, to keep the scripts PlainBox-agnostic if possible.
+Plainbox will supply two environment variables, ``PLAINBOX_PROVIDER_DATA`` and ``SHARE``, we usually try to use them in the job description only, not in the scripts, to keep the scripts Plainbox-agnostic if possible.

 Once the test is running correctly, we can create a whitelist with a few tests and name it.